philipp-schuetz/birthday-calendar/README.md

 - videos can only be in .mp4 format, sound is muted on execution to use autoplay
 - files referenced in the input file must be at the root of the project
 - values lastname, firstname, birthdate and gender are required

+## if you don't have python installed

+- copy the executable for your system (supported are Windows and MacOS) into the root of this project
+- run the executable instead of main.py